 During the 2019-2020 Season Cornelia will have her debuts with Opera Ithaca in Ithaca, NY and with the Kansas Wesleyan University Orchestra in Salina, KS.

 In October 2017, she appeared as guest conductor with the Brevard Philharmonic in Brevard, NC.

 From 2010-2012, she held the position of interim music director for the Appalachian Philharmonic and the Appalachian State University Opera Program in Boone, NC.
 She resumed these responsibilities for the 2015-2016 season, and serves now on the advisory board for the Hayes School of Music.

+During the 2014-2015 Season, Cornelia had her debut as guest conductor with the Asheville Lyric Opera in Asheville, NC.
+Prior to her engagement with Symphony of the Mountains, Cornelia held the position of music director and conductor of the Oak Ridge Symphony and Choir.
 She served as Associate Conductor and later Principal Guest Conductor of the Knoxville Symphony from 2002-2008 and since then has had several appearances with this orchestra.

 In Europe, she was music director of the Operetta Theatre in Moeriken, Switzerland, guest assistant conductor under Philippe Jordan at La Scala in Milano, Italy, worked with the Bohuslav Orchestra in

 She obtained her Masters in Orchestra Conducting from Northwestern University, where she studied under Victor Yampolsky.
 In a variety of workshop settings, she studied under Larry Rachleff, Marin Alsop, Joann Falletta, Robert Spano, Kirk Trevor, Tsung Yeh, Milen Nachev and Johannes Schlaefli.